jichengyuan/mmdetectionCust/README.md

 ## Acknowledgement

-This toolbox is modified from [MMdetection](https://github.com/open-mmlab/mmdetection).
+This toolbox is modified based on [MMdetection](https://github.com/open-mmlab/mmdetection).
 If you use this toolbox or benchmark in your research, please cite the following information.

 ```
 @article{mmdetection,